docutils/docutils/docutils/docs/ref/doctree.rst

    tabs, newlines, carriage returns, or form feeds, are replaced by a single space.
 Leading and trailing whitespace is removed.

-.. [#id-vc] Docutils cannot use the ID, IDREF, and IDREFS standard types because it does not adhere to the `One ID per Element Type`_ validity constraint.
+.. [#id-vc] The `Docutils Generic DTD`_ cannot use the ID, IDREF, and IDREFS standard types because elements do not adhere to the `One ID per Element Type`_ validity constraint.

 __ https://www.w3.org/TR/html401/types.html#type-name
 __ https://www.w3.org/TR/html50/dom.html#the-id-attribute